adaanene/AWS_Cloud_Solution_Project/documentation.md

     ![subnets](./screenshots/subnets.png)

-1. Create a **NAT gateway** - place it in a public subnet and associate an Elastic IPs.
+1. Create a **NAT gateway** - place it in a public subnet and associate it with an Elastic IP.

-2. Create a **public and private route table (rtb)** and associate them to the respective subnets.
+2. Create **public and private route tables (rtbs)** and associate them to the respective subnets.

     ![public_rtb](./screenshots/public_rtb.png)